-Debating the best way to travel between Boston and points in Maine?
+Debating the best way to travel between Boston and Maine?
 The best options are the Concord Coachlines bus service or the Amtrak Downeaster train service.
 Here’s the skinny on both:

 Put aside any qualms you may have about taking buses.
 This service is excellent, drivers are professional and courteous; coaches are spotless; movies are shown (bring your own headphones or purchase cheap ones at the station); there’s free WiFi; many coaches have power outlets at each seat; passengers departing Portland are offered free water and pretzels; all coaches have a restroom.
 Cell phone use is prohibited except for emergencies and quick calls.